santikka/R-course/README.md

 # R-course
 An interactive R-course by University of Jyväskylä and University of Eastern Finland.

+## Acknowledgements
+The following people have contributed to this package: Santtu Tikka, Juho Kopra, Kasperi Kansanen.

 ## Contents
 This repository contains the data used by the course package,